What kind of fabric was used for wedding gowns before silk?

 Linen is derived from fibres from the flax plant, and linen ranks as one of the most eco-friendly fabrics available to use as well.

-You may not think of wool as a fabric of wedding dresses, but wool was an essential piece of mediaeval life, especially if you lived in a colder region.
+You may not think of wool fabric as wedding dresses, but wool was an essential piece of mediaeval life, especially if you lived in a colder region.
 Wool is durable, warm, and typically easy to procure, making it a better choice than other heavier-weighted fabrics at the time.
 Women of high class preferred to wear wedding dresses made of wool due to their practicality.
+So, What do you think?
+Would you wear a wedding dress of wool today?

-Cotton started gaining popularity in Europe during the Renaissance.
+Cotton fabric started gaining popularity in Europe during the Renaissance.
 Many brides loved cotton for the softness, breathability, and versatility of the fabric.
 Cotton wedding gowns were often adorned with beautiful lace to glamorise the simplicity of the cotton fabric.
+Let’s consider cotton’s significance.While cotton lacks the luxurious feel of silk, it remains a material of choice for casual bridal gowns and bohemian-style wedding gowns.

 During the Renaissance and Baroque periods, velvet became a common fabric for honour and royalty.
 Velvet fabrics, characterised by their rich texture and vibrant colours, became known as the fabric of choice for luxury and power.
 Velvet wedding gowns were heavy but had an unmatched splendour.